Halle Berry, 53, Flaunts Sensational Figure In Mind-Blowing Instagram Selfie

 The ageless beauty was not shy about flashing her insane curves and coquettishly stretched out one leg while bending the other at the knee.
 The low-cut kaftan also revealed a hint of subtle cleavage – framed by Halle’s honey-colored tresses, which cascaded over her shoulders in well-defined curls.

 Halle’s scorching photo brought Instagram to its knees, garnering more than 10,000 likes within the first 10 minutes of having been posted.
-In the space of two hours, the scalding pic racked up more than 93,000 likes.
+In the span of two hours, the scalding pic racked up more than 93,000 likes.
 The same time frame brought more than 3,200 people to the comments section as fans couldn’t stop raving about Halle’s stunning beauty.

 “One word… QUEEN!” one person wrote under the steamy selfie.